veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 linkTitle: "Certificate Authentication"
 weight: 2
 description: >
-  How to set up certificate based authentication.
+  How to protect your Controller UI, API, and Registry API with Certificates.
 ---

 {{< hint warning >}}